fortanix/rust-mbedtls/README.md

 * *havege* Enable the Hardware Volatile Entropy Gathering and Expansion (HAVEGE) algorithm.
 * **legacy_protocols** Enable support for SSLv3, TLSv1.0 and TLSv1.1
+* *mpi_force_c_code* MbedTLS uses assembly code for MPI functions, when available.
+                     In some situations we may prefer C code instead.
+This is in particular the case on x86 platforms where compile-time mitigation for speculative execution is required (e.g., LVI).
+Letting the compiler insert the required lfences during C-code compilation may result in faster code than letting the compiler apply mitigations on assembly code.
 * **padlock** Enable support for VIA padlock.
 * *pkcs11* Enable PKCS#11 support.
 This requires pkcs11-helper to be installed.
 * **std** If this feature is not enabled, this crate is a no_std crate.
 In a